-Glen Taylor needs to look Wiggins in the eye, man to man, and hear Wiggins tell him he has a plan and that Glen Taylor will never be sorry.
+Glen Taylor needed to look Wiggins in the eye, man to man, and hear Wiggins tell him he has a plan.

 “To me, by making this offer, I’m speculating that his contribution to the team will be more in the future.
 We’ve got to get better.
 He can’t be paid just for what he’s doing today.
 He’s got to be better.”
 Glen Taylor, Associated Press

-What Taylor is asking from Wiggins is to have a little self-awareness.
-To admit Wiggins has never posted a defensive rating lower than 113 and never had an offensive rating higher than 107.
+What Taylor was asking from Wiggins is self-awareness.
+To admit he has never posted a defensive rating lower than 112 and never had an offensive rating higher than 107.
 That he averages two assists a game; he racks up an assist every 18 minutes.
 As athletic as he is, Wiggins doesn’t block shots nor does he grab teammates misses.
-The last two years, he has been a 20-point scorer but his PER reflects his one dimension and treads into average role player lane.
-Jeremy Lamb of the Hornets had a higher PER (17.05) in 2016-17 than Wiggins and you better believe no one is throwing $147 mil at Lamb.
-Rating shooting guards by impact, Wiggins ranked 52nd in 2016-17.
-He is a terrific athlete and a finisher but he doesn’t play the team game.
+In 2015-16 and 2016-17, Wiggins was a 20-point scorer but his PER reflected his one dimension and thrust him into average role player lane.
+Jeremy Lamb of the Hornets had a higher PER (17.05) in 2016-17 than Wiggins and you better believe no one is throwing $148 mil at Lamb.
+Wiggins is a terrific athlete and a finisher but he doesn’t play the team game.
 It’s all about Andrew Wiggins making Andrew Wiggins better.

 The way Taylor sees it, that is not good enough.
 Not by a long shot.

 “There are some things that I need out of him and that is the commitment to be a better player than you are today.”